SHUR1K-N/RaffleNinja-Twitch-Giveaway-Entry-Bot/README.md

 # RaffleNinja: The Twitch Giveaway/Raffle Entry Bot

 ## Description & Usage
-A dictionary attack I created, that takes the following as input:
+A dictionary attack implementation, that takes the following as input:

 - Number of active Twitch accounts/windows
 - Current Twitch chat delay (in seconds)